Fragrance

 A. The Missing Protocol in Your Wellness Stack

-think about inputs, from organic food to filtered water to pharmaceutical
+about inputs, from organic food to filtered water to pharmaceutical-grade

--grade supplements.
-Yet even the most health-conscious individuals
+supplements.
+Yet even the most health-conscious individuals overlook the

-meaning your workout clothes during exercise present the highest
+workout clothes during exercise present the highest exposure risk.

 True clean fashion requires the same scrutiny we apply to anything else